 Use our OsmAnd online GPS Tracker.
 Our application is multifunctional, it works including in the zone of unstable Internet connection.
 All you need is to have a Telegram account, additionally install the OsmAnd online GPS Tracker and now you can watch the movement of each member of your group, and they will be able to see you on the map in real time.
 More information: what it is and how to use it, read here.

 You can save your navigation route as a GPX track.
 It will be done automatically every time you use navigation.
-Just go to Plugins - Trip recording - Settings.
+Just go to Plugins-> Trip recording-> Settings.
 Choose 'Auto-record track during navigation'.
 You'll see your tracks in 'My tracks' section and in your osmand/tracks folder.
 GPX file will be keep all information about traffic lanes and complete turn instructions.

 On iOS devices the way to save track as GPX is a bit different from one on Android.
 Having recent iOS versions with Files app, you can export GPX directly on device with "Save to Files" option in "Export" menu.
 To export any legacy trip track from your iOS OsmAnd application, choose My Places from side menu, select Trips tab, switch from "Active" to "All trips", tap on a trip you want to export.
 Tap "three dots button" on top of the screen and choose Export.